liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointServer/security-for-sharepoint-server/configure-amsi-integration.md

 If you follow these steps, SharePoint won't attempt to re-enable the feature while installing future public updates.

-If you are using SharePoint Server 2016/2019 or earlier versions of SharePoint Server Subscription Edition Version 25H1, follow these steps to manually deactivate or activate the AMSI integration for each web application:
+If you're using SharePoint Server 2016/2019 or earlier versions of SharePoint Server Subscription Edition Version 25H1, follow these steps to manually deactivate or activate the AMSI integration for each web application:

 1. Open **SharePoint Central Administration**, and select **Application Management**.
 2. Under **Web Applications**, select **Manage web applications**.